The Photography Agent is a collaborative semester project focused on building a photo

 The following models were evaluated during development but underperformed

-relative to the Swin Transformer in terms of weighted F1 score and convergence.
+relative to the Swin Transformer in both weighted F1-score and convergence.

 EfficientNet